BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - void (* connectionHandlerCallback) (TcpConnection *, void *parameter) is a pointer to callback function provided by a calling program through which a new TCP connection would be managed.
+  - void (* connectionHandlerCallback) (TcpConnection *, void *parameter) is a pointer to callback function provided by a calling program through which a new TCP connection would be managed.

-Â  - void *connectionHandlerCallbackParamater is a reference to parameter that will be passed to connectionHandlerCallback function.
+  - void *connectionHandlerCallbackParamater is a reference to parameter that will be passed to connectionHandlerCallback function.

-Â  - size_t stackSize is the stack size that the newly created thread/task/process is going to use to handle a new TCP connection.
+  - size_t stackSize is the stack size that the newly created thread/task/process is going to use to handle a new TCP connection.

-Â  - int socket is already open socket
+  - int socket is already open socket

-Â  - String otherSideIP is IP address of the other side of connection - it is just an information provided by calling program that can be used later
+  - String otherSideIP is IP address of the other side of connection - it is just an information provided by calling program that can be used later

-Â
-Â  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before a TCP connection gets closed.
+  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before a TCP connection gets closed.

 **Testing success**